Michaelcoding15/totally-not-t3-stack/README.md

 This stack uses many components in the T3 stack, but it uses Svelte instead of Next.JS.

 ## Creating a project
-Clone this project, install all the packages, and configure the `.env`
+Clone this project, install all the packages, remove the `.git` folder and configure the `.env`

 ```bash
 # clone this project